User profiles in Microsoft Windows: Recent developments

-Windows Vista's profiles are functionally similar to those of Windows XP, but with some differences.
+User profiles of all Windows versions since Windows Vista and Windows Server 2008 are functionally similar to those of Windows XP, but with some differences.
 Perhaps the key difference is that they are stored in a "C:\Users" folder, instead of "C:\Documents and Settings."
 Therefore, to cater for programs which are not Vista-ready, a symbolic link is also provided under the name of "Documents and Settings" which invisibly redirects any attempted access of the latter to "C:\Users."
 The fact that the profile root folder appears twice in any folder listing has adverse implications for any backup program.
-Backup software needs to be aware of this Vista idiosyncrasy, or else it is possible to double the size of the backup by copying what appear to be two separate folders, both potentially containing the bulk of the data on the computer.
+Backup software needs to be aware of not copying symbolic links additionally to the physical path, or else it is possible to double the size of the backup by copying what appear to be two separate folders, both potentially containing the bulk of the data on the computer.

-A second change in Vista is that the media-specific "My Pictures" and "My Music" folders are now outside of the "My Documents" folder, instead of being subfolders (as well as removing the "My" Prefix - so My Documents becomes Documents, for example).
+A second change in Vista is that the media-specific "My Pictures" and "My Music" folders are now outside of the "My Documents" folder, instead of being subfolders (as well as removing the "My" Prefix – so My Documents becomes Documents, for example).